heondo/portfolio/content/articles/lessons-from-laravel.md

 I'm not going to and can't argue that learning PHP is really worth your time based on your local job market.
 There are without a doubt PHP and Laravel jobs out there (although PHP can often mean Wordpress and other CMS platforms) but it's understandable if you are not interested in working through a new language, especially one this archaic.

 <div class="caption">
-If that is the case, check out other production-level REST frameworks for your language of choice, and if you want to stick with <span class="tech-word">Node.js</span> to keep the language for your client and server side code the same (which is a super valid reason), check out <a href="https://nestjs.com/">Nest.js</a> or <a href="https://adonisjs.com/">AdonisJs</a>.</div>
+If that is the case, check out other production-level REST frameworks for your language of choice.
+If you want to use <span class="tech-word">Node.js</span> to keep the language for your client and server side code the same (which is a super valid reason), check out <a href="https://nestjs.com/">Nest.js</a> or <a href="https://adonisjs.com/">AdonisJs</a>.</div>

-## Okay, now that that's out of the way, lets get to it

-Why Laravel is Great
+## Laravel is a monolith

+<span>You won't understand Laravel within a week, by the end of the second week you might finally start to understand all of the pieces.
+There is a lot happening under the hood and Laravel's documentation while great cannot demonstrate more complex examples or abstractions.

+ddd</span>